mddhif/trendingrepos/README.md

 Our API can be accessed via http://localhost:8080/trendingrepos and the response would be similar to the following :

+(Cropped image from the response - Typescript language) :

 ![alt text](https://github.com/medtamu/trendingrepos/blob/main/typescript.png?raw=true)

+(Cropped image from the response - Java language) :

 ![alt text](https://github.com/medtamu/trendingrepos/blob/main/java.png?raw=true)